Business Employment Dynamics is

 dynamic state of the labor market.

-In the fourth quarter of 2016, gross job gains from opening and expanding private-sector establishments
+In the second quarter of 2018, gross job gains from opening and expanding private-sector establishments

 - Quarterly Data on Business Employment Dynamics (HTML) (PDF) — this release includes updates for the private sector as a whole and for firm size classes.